Risk-Bounded Multi-Agent Visual Navigation via Iterative Risk Allocation: Introduction

 \section{Introduction}

-Safe and efficient navigation of multiple autonomous agents remains a critical requirement in domains such as disaster relief \cite{disaster2}, large-scale inspections \cite{inspection}, and environmental monitoring \cite{env_monitor}.
-In these settings, failures are costly not only in terms of resources but also in potential harm to human operators or the environment.
-Existing Multi-Agent Path Finding (MAPF) methods range from centralized approaches that ensure optimality but face scalability challenges to decentralized ones prioritizing scalability \cite{mapf_benchmarks, mapf1, Silver2005CooperativeP, surynek2017modifyingoptimalsatbasedapproach, mapf2, mapf3}.
-A leading two-level method that balances these properties is Conflict-Based Search (CBS) \cite{sharon-cbs}.
-Its modular design has spurred a host of enhancements \cite{mapf4, mapf5} and extensions to various problems \cite{mapf6, ma2017lifelongmultiagentpathfinding, infomapf}.
-However, they typically rely on graph representations that explicitly encode valid transitions and associated metrics for each agent.
-Such an assumption does not hold when agents operate in visually rich or otherwise unstructured environments with only high-level inputs like images.
+Safe and efficient multi-agent navigation is critical in domains like disaster relief \cite{disaster2}, large-scale inspection \cite{inspection}, and environmental monitoring \cite{env_monitor}, where failures are costly in both resources and potential harm to people or the environment.
+Existing Multi-Agent Path Finding (MAPF) \cite{mapf_benchmarks} methods range from exhaustive approaches like Conflict-Based Search (CBS) \cite{sharon-cbs}, which provide high-quality solutions but scale poorly, to prioritized schemes like Priority-Based Search (PBS) \cite{ma2018searchingconsistentprioritizationmultiagent}, which trade optimality for scalability.
+CBS's modular design has enabled many enhancements \cite{mapf4, mapf5, mapf6} extending to lifelong planning \cite{ma2017lifelongmultiagentpathfinding}, information-guided planning \cite{infomapf} and more recently diffusion-guided planning \cite{2024arXiv241003072S, parimi2025diffusionguidedmultiarmmotionplanning}.
+However, these methods typically assume access to an explicit or implicit graph with valid transitions and known costs, an assumption that breaks down when agents must operate directly from high-dimensional visual observations where the graph structure is unknown.

-Meanwhile, goal-conditioned reinforcement learning (GCRL) \cite{mirowski2017learning, pmlr-v37-schaul15,pong2020temporaldifferencemodelsmodelfree} can learn navigation policies directly from images, making it well suited for unstructured scenarios.
-However, GCRL alone struggles when tasks span extended horizons \cite{levy2019hierarchical,nachum2018dataefficient}, especially if agents must balance risk mitigation with the desire to travel efficiently over long distances.
-Constrained RL \cite{altman2021constrained} approaches offer a way to incorporate safety, but ensuring that multiple agents coordinate amongst them to reach their goals while remaining within some global risk bound is still an open challenge.

-Previous work \cite{eysenbach2019search, feng2025safemultiagentnavigationguided} bridged these gaps by integrating GCRL with graph-based planners.
-They constructed an intermediate graph from replay buffer states and learned distance and risk functions.
-Further, they pruned edges deemed unsafe, yielding safer waypoint-based plans that respect learned safety metrics.
-Finally, they employed MAPF approaches, particularly CBS to coordinate multiple agents over these waypoint graphs.
-Despite their effectiveness, this approach leads to conservatively pruned graphs, which may overly restrict agents’ paths.

-This issue becomes even more apparent in scenarios such as search-and-rescue, where the goal like a victim or critical resource may lie in a high-risk region of the environment.
-Simply pruning out these hazardous areas or assigning an overly strict risk allowance can render the mission impossible, since the agent has no choice but to enter the risky zone.
-On the contrary, by allowing a small yet controlled portion of risk, the agent can still complete its objective while maintaining reasonable safety guarantees, and often significantly reduce travel time or overall mission costs.